rd02Peter/rd02Adam.github.io/README.md

-## Welcome to GitHub Pages class in InRich Kid Who Code porgram
+## Welcome to GitHub Pages study for Kids Who Code porgram in InRich Class

 Hi Adam,